NewsIn Your CommunityVirginia Beach

 and last updated

-VIRGINIA BEACH, Va. — The search for two missing males in the water at the Virginia Beach Oceanfront was suspended Sunday afternoon due to rough conditions in the water, VBPD said.
+VIRGINIA BEACH, Va. — The search for two missing males in the water at the Virginia Beach Oceanfront was suspended Sunday afternoon due to rough conditions in the water, VBPD and the Coast Guard said.

-One male washed ashore and was taken to the hospital in critical condition, but that person's condition as of Sunday morning is not known.
+One man in his 20s washed ashore and was taken to the hospital in critical condition, but his condition as of Sunday evening is not known.

 Watch: VB EMS details response to missing swimmers